 I have always loved Mexican food!
 Heck, my mom ate it all the time when she was pregnant with us.
 So as a young child, I could vividly remember being obsessed with Taco Bell.
 My mom even called us her, “Burrito babies!”

 A lot has changed since then.
 But two things remain the same: I still enjoy an occasional Taco Bell run, and my love for Mexican food hasn’t changed.
 It’s just a bit more elevated now, lol! 😉

 My sister-in-law, Mariel, gave me this casserole idea, and over time I’ve tweaked it to our liking.
 Each layer has a nice chicken to cheese ratio and is loaded with black beans.
-It also has great garlic flavor, and includes the BEST store bought Hatch green chile sauce.
+It also has great garlic flavor, and includes the BEST store bought 505 Southwestern® Hatch Valley Green Chile Sauce.

-This Hatch Green Chile Enchilada Casserole is a quick weeknight meal that everyone is bound to love.
-It can be made mild or spicy, is gluten-free and is great as leftovers!
+This Hatch-Green Chile Enchilada Casserole is a quick weeknight meal that everyone will love.
+It can be made mild or spicy, is gluten-free and is great as leftovers.

 - 18 White Corn Tortillas

 - 2 Large Chicken Breasts, boiled and finely shredded

 - 2 cans Bush’s Black Beans, reduced sodium, drained and rinsed

 - 1 medium Red Onion, half or a bit more, diced

 - 1 lb. bag + 8 oz bag Mexican Style Four Cheese, pre-grated